Efficacy studies

 YesWeLab recommends combining efficacy studies with other complementary tests for a comprehensive approach:

-YesWeLab provides a network of laboratories specialized in cosmetic and nutraceutical efficacy studies , ISO 17025 and COFRAC .
+YesWeLab provides a network of laboratories specializing in cosmetic and nutraceutical efficacy studies , accredited to ISO 17025 and COFRAC .

 Thanks to the YesWeLab digital platform , you can:

-• Get your reports complete and compliant with regulatory requirements.
+- Obtain your reports in full compliance with regulatory requirements.